Agent Script Reference: Variables

 list [type] | A list of values of the specified type.
 All primitive types are supported. | flags: mutable list[boolean] = [True, False, True], scores: list[number] = [95, 87.5, 92] |

 A linked variable's value is tied to a source, such as an action's output.
-A linked variable doesn't have a default value and can't be set by the agent.
+Linked variables have these restrictions:

 Linked variables can have these types: